Patrice Loko

 Patrice Loko (born 6 February 1970) is a French former professional footballer who played as a striker.

 Career

 Loko began his career at Nantes and then moved on to Paris Saint-Germain, where he was part of the team that won the 1996 Cup Winners' Cup and lost to Barcelona in the 1997 Cup Winners' Cup final.
-From there he went on to play for Montpellier, Lyon, Troyes, FC Lorient and Ajaccio.
-He also made appearances for the France national football team, including scoring at Euro 1996 against Bulgaria.
+From there he went on to play for Montpellier, Lyon, Troyes, Lorient and Ajaccio.
+He also made appearances for the France national team, including scoring at Euro 1996 against Bulgaria.